dataplan.usage_events

 Notes and limits

 dataplan.usage_eventsis asystemdataset maintained by Coralogix.
-Like other system datasets, events count toward your daily quota; volumes are typically small compared to your user data.- If the exporter cannot resolve a unit ratio for a record, the event is still published with
+Like other system datasets, events count toward your daily quota; volumes are typically small compared to your user data.- Each event is one aggregated bucket; multiple raw events may be merged into a single usage event per logical key and time window.

 Next steps